Regent’s University London supports disabled students, using the definition of disability from the Equality Act, 2010.

 Please be aware that non-disclosure of a disability may affect the level of support that the university may be able to provide.

-If you have support needs due to a specific learning difficulty (such as dyslexia) you need to provide an up-to-date full diagnostic report from an appropriately qualified professional.
+If you have support needs due to a specific learning difficulty (such as dyslexia) you need to provide an up to date (i.e. post-16 years of age) full diagnostic report from an appropriately qualified professional.
 This is so that we can assess your needs appropriately and make any necessary reasonable adjustments.

 For other disabilities please provide appropriate, up-to-date supporting documentation from an appropriately qualified professional (e.g. a doctor).
 Documentation must be on formal headed notepaper, signed and dated.
 It must confirm diagnosis, making clear that it meets the UK disability definition.
 Enough detail must be given to indicate the possible impact of the disability on academic study.